Village development committee (Nepal): Dissolution

 The village development committee structure was dissolved on 10 March 2017 to be replaced by gaunpalika.
 Previously, the Panchayat was dissolved and turned into village development committees by the constitution of Nepal in 1990.

 Wards and electoral divisions of Nepal

 Previous village development committees were either merged with existing municipalities or combined to create a new rural council.
-Most village development committees were turned into a ward of new or existing municipalities without any changes, some were split and created two wards, and others were split in many pieces and merged into other village development committees to create new wards in different municipalities.
+Most village development committees were turned into wards of new or existing municipalities without any changes, some were split and created two wards, and others were split in many pieces and merged into other village development committees to create new wards in different municipalities.